DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 Download VS Code 1.100.3 from [here](https://code.visualstudio.com/updates/v1_100). **NOTE:** Some newer versions of VS Code may experience issues when connecting to HPC systems.

 Open VS Code.
-From the left panel, click `Extensions`, then search for `Remote SSH` by Microsoft and click `Install`.
+From the left panel, click `Extensions` (see Fig. 1 below), then search for `Remote SSH` by Microsoft and click `Install`.

 After installing Remote SSH, set up the SSH connection:

-- Click the `Open a Remote Window` button in the lower-left corner of VS Code.
-It is a blue icon on macOS, but has no color on Windows.
+- Click the `Open a Remote Window` button in the lower-left corner of VS Code (see Fig. 1 below).

 - In the pop-up window on the top, select `Connect to Host`, then choose `+ Add New SSH Host`.